benjamin-robertson/enterprise_toolbox/README.md

 Presently, enterprise_toolbox contains a Puppet plan to read certificate extensions on unsigned certificates.

-Currently I have a few discrete modules containing a single purpose tool tool.
+I have a few discrete modules containing a single tool.
 The plan is consolidate these into this single module.

 * https://forge.puppet.com/modules/benjaminrobertson/update_trusted_facts
 * https://forge.puppet.com/modules/benjaminrobertson/migrate_nodes/readme